CodeToJoyForever/BeInTheKnow_backend/README.md

 ##### Next:

-(1) Fork this repository <br />
+(1) Fork this repository to your account <br />
 (2) Open your terminal or command prompt and clone this repository to a directory of your choice <br />
-(3) Open the project in your favorite editor (e.g. Atom, Visual Studio Code, Sublime, Brackets) <br />
+(3) Open the cloned repo's directory in your favorite editor (e.g. Atom, Visual Studio Code, Sublime, Brackets) <br />
-(4) Navigate to the 'BeInTheKnow_backend' directory on your machine using the terminal or command prompt (or the integrated one for your editor) <br />
+(4) In the Terminal or Command Prompt, navigate to the 'BeInTheKnow_backend' directory <br />
-(5) Next, type 'bundle install '.
-This should install all of the gems it requires. <br />
+(5) Next, type 'bundle install'.
+This should install all of the required gems <br />
 (6) Create a '.env' file in your root directory and paste the following into it:

 ```